 That was perhaps the key point in the white paper proposing an alternative to capitalism, a people-centered form of economics.
 Following the death of the author last year, I began to look back on what had influenced this work and the dedication of a friends life to the cause of vulnerable and neglected children.

 There is much now being said of business for social purpose, even thoughts of embedding love in the core values.
 Here for example in the Guardian.
 Some say empathy in capitalism is the Next Big Thing.

-The influences which led to the concept of People-Centered Economic Development may be found below: It began in the 1970 within the psychology department at New College of South Florida.
+The influences which led to the concept of People-Centered Economic Development may be found below: It was rooted in the 1970s within the psychology department at New College of South Florida.